 The Girl Scout Leadership Institute has been specially designed to help Girl Scouts in grades 9 through 12 from the five boroughs unlock their leadership potential.
 The goal is to foster a new generation of leaders who act with courage, confidence, and character to drive systemic change and reform in their communities.

-Through a competitive admissions process, Girl Scouts has identified a diverse group of 50 high school girls to participate in an 8-day Entrepreneurship Summer intensive, July 14th-24th.
+Through a competitive admissions process, Girl Scouts identified a diverse group of 50 high school girls to participate in an 8-day Entrepreneurship Summer intensive, July 14th-24th.
 This facet of the program focuses on providing a transformative immersion into the world of ethical and effective entrepreneurship.
-These talented high school students are guided through the process of creating an idea for a socially responsible business and work in small teams to develop their ventures.
-They gain critical problem-solving skills as marketers, storytellers, public speakers and first-time entrepreneurs.
+These talented high school students were guided through the process of creating an idea for a socially responsible business and worked in small teams to develop their ventures.
+They gained critical problem-solving skills as marketers, storytellers, public speakers and first-time entrepreneurs.

 In addition to the Entrepreneurship Summer Intensive, the Girl Scout Leadership Institute includes a school-year program that focuses on developing a wide range of leadership skills and exposing young women to dynamic role models and committed mentors.
 The scouts will be expected to create their own independent projects and will be able to vie for seed money for those take-action projects, as well as competitive internships and global travel opportunities, which are newly-added, grant-funded program enhancements this year.
 Athena will continue to be involved with GSLI, contributing leadership development workshops and inviting select Scouts to the Athena Film Festival; bringing together both organizations’ expertise and experience and our access to a premier and diverse network of women leaders.